zerve/omnipay-elementexpress/README.md

-# Omnipay: Vantiv
+# Omnipay: ElementExpress

-**Vantiv driver for the Omnipay PHP payment processing library**
+**ElementExpress driver for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements Vantiv support for Omnipay.
+This package implements ElementExpress support for Omnipay.

 ## Installation